sketchplugins/plugin-directory/README.md

 - [Sketch Find Instances of Symbol](https://github.com/nmwoods1/Sketch---Find-all-instances-of-symbol) by Nick Woods: Find and list what pages your symbol instances are on
 - [Sketch Flex Layout](https://github.com/hrescak/Sketch-Flex-Layout) by Matej Hrescak: CSS Flexbox layout inside of Sketch
 - [Sketch Focus](https://sketchfocus.com) by Code Arrows: A plugin for Sketch that boosts your productivity by keeping you on-task.
+- [Sketch Guides](https://github.com/luvmex/Sketch-Guides) by Celyn Xie: Add Guides to edges and midpoints at once.
+- [Sketch I18N](http://liguangming.com) by @liguangming: SketchI18N is multi-language plugin for Sketch
 - [Sketch Isometric](http://www.sureskumar.com) by Sures Kumar: Generate Isometric views from Artboards and Rectangles in Sketch app.
 - [Sketch Library Unlinker](https://github.com/perrysmotors/sketch-library-unlinker) by Giles Perry: Unlink all symbols in a document that are linked to a specific library
 - [Sketch Maps](https://github.com/bouchenoiremarc/Sketch-Maps) by Marc Bouchenoire: A plugin that uses the Mapbox API to fill layers with specific and custom maps.
+- [Sketch Mate](https://github.com/getflourish/Sketch-Mate) by Florian Schulz: These plugins will make you best friends with Sketch
 - [Sketch Material](https://github.com/websiddu/sketch-material) by Siddhartha Gudipati: Sketch material is a sketch plugin that will help you generate complex material components like tables, chips, forms etc…
 - [Sketch Measure](http://utom.design/measure/) by utom: Make it a fun to create spec for developers and teammates
 - [Sketch Navigator](https://github.com/arshad/Sketch-Navigator) by Arshad Chummun: Quick artboard navigation for Sketch.